 beach wedding ceremony during daytime

-As well as adding a fun party atmosphere, such as strobing dance floor lighting can also help keep everyone disguised, confident, and dancing with reckless abandon.
+Keep lighting low to keep everyone feeling as comfortable and free on the dancefloor as possible.
+In addition to adding a fun party atmosphere, such as strobing dance floor lighting, it can also help keep everyone disguised, confident, and dancing with reckless abandon.

-Turn it into a photo opp.
+Turn it into a photo op

 Feel The Grove With These Tips For Filling The Dance Floor At Your Wedding